 Using the API

 The API is packaged as a JAR file and will be required to be on your classpath in order for your plugins to reference it within RuneLite.
-You generally have 2 options for this:
+You generally have two options for this:

 - Include the API in your build process and bundle the API as a "fat jar" in with your plugin classes